 So at certain times, the worker will be protected against virtually any risk he or she may encounter.

 These are the times when the employee's activities are very closely connected with the employer's business.

 At other times, when the activities of the employee are barely within the employment, the employee will be protected only against risks that are closely associated with the employee's duties or with the circumstances under which the employee works.

-Louisiana courts properly consider the “arising out of” requirement, when there is doubt that the employee was in the course of employment.
+Louisiana courts rightly consider the “arising out of” requirement, when there is doubt that the employee was in the course of employment.

 Thus, Louisiana workers compensation has been denied to: